qoretechnologies/qorus-ui/README.md

 # Qorus Integration Engine UI

-> Qorus Integration Engine UI is a web application which provides a intuitive dashboard to manage Qorus server api's and services
+> Qorus Integration Engine UI is a web application which provides an intuitive UI to manage Qorus server APIs and services

 ## Contributing